 Place your cannabis or cannabis concentrate in an ovenproof dish, or on a baking sheet if you are decarbing a lot of plant material.
 Cover with foil and place in a preheated 240 degree oven for about an hour.
 Your cannabis is now decarbed and ready for cooking.
 You will notice that it appears and smells a bit “toasty.”
 You may also notice that you lost a little volume.
 This is normal.
 The photo above show the same strain and amount of cannabis after (left) and before (right) decarboxylating.

 Interestingly enough, the experiments done by the Marijuana Growers Headquarters did not convert much of the CBD-A to CBD.
 Probably because as a general rule CBD needs longer to decarboxylate.
-I will make the disclaimer that I have not lab tested this, but I typically decarb my high CBD strains for 2 hours at 220 degrees F. I hope to be able to get some testing done next time I get good strain, as it’s impossible to tell with CBD without the lab tests.

 For maximum potency, it is preferable, yes.
 If you are just stirring kief or hash oil into a brownie batter or other such cooking tasks you will DEFINITELY want to decarb first to get more potency.
 But lab tests show that even when making long, slow cooking infusions like marijuana butter and cannabis oil, decarbing first can help you achieve more potency.
 For more on this, see this page.

 The importance of marijuana decarboxylation when calculating cannabis edibles dosages